MauroGaravito/indux/DEVLOG.md

-ï»¿# Dev Log - INDUX
+# Dev Log - INDUX

 ## 23 November 2025 (AM)
 1. Tightened permission checks so managers can only approve/decline modules and submissions for projects where they hold an assignment.